How do you calculate Remaining Contract Charges?

 • finally, we add VAT at the prevailing rate to get the final cancellation charge

-See below examples of Early Cancellation Charges.
+Here are some examples of Early Cancellation Charges.

 Example 1

-You are on the Standard Broadband plan at £31 a month, with a £12 monthly recurring discount which means you are paying £19 a month.
+You are on the Standard Broadband plan at £31 a month, with a £12 monthly recurring discount, which means you are paying £19 a month.
 You cancel with two months left in your minimum term:

 • we take off the VAT leaving £15.83